Enhancement of efficiency in the Dicke model quantum heat engine: The Quantum Phase Transtion in the Full Dicke Model

-The QPT is defined in the thermodynamic limit $N\rightarrow\infty$, since nonanalyticities appear in an order parameter at the transition.
-Nevertheless, these models exhibit good convergence to the thermodynamic limit at $N=20$.
-The spectrum dependency on the coupling parameter $\lambda$ for the LMG and Dicke models are respectively given in Figs. \ref{figlmgspec} and \ref{figDickespec}.
-An important characteristic in both models when $\gamma=1$, is the level crossing for the lower energetic levels, in the ferromagnetic, and superradiant phases respectively.
-Such behavior is associated to the continuous symmetry of the models in the cases where $\gamma=1$ \cite{sachdev,Dicke02}.
+At finite values of $N$, the spectrum dependency on the coupling parameter $\lambda$ for the model is presented at Fig. \ref{figDickespec}.
+It can be notice that a precursor of quantum phase transition is indicated by the breakdown of discrete parity symmetry and correspondingly the double degeneracy of the ground state of the systems for the cases $\gamma\neq 1$.
+An important characteristic when $\gamma=1$, is the multiple level crossing for the lower energetic levels, in the superradiant phases.
+Such behavior is associated to the continuous symmetry breaking of the model in the cases where $\gamma=1$.
+Although the above results are valid only for the zero-temperature quantum phase transition, it can be shown that even at finite temperature the model exhibit a phase transitions identical to the quantum phase transition \cite{Aparicio2010, Aparicio2011}.

-By definition the QPT described above happens at zero temperature.
-In the Appendix \ref{apptft} we show that at finite temperature the models exhibit the same phase transitions, it means, the same no-analytic behavior is found when the coupling parameter $\lambda$ changes, but no phase transition is observed when temperature changes, it means that no thermal phase transition is found.
-It is worth mentioning that this behavior happens when the atoms in the model are indistinguishable, for example this fact is studied in a restricted case of the Dicke model in Ref. \cite{Dicke05}.
-On the other hand, when the particles are distinguishable, it is well known that there exists a thermal phase transition \cite{Dicke01,Dicke03,Dicke04}.
+\section{Quantum Thermodynamics and Quantum Heat Engines}

-\section{{QUANTUM THERMODYNAMICS AND QUANTUM HEAT ENGINES}}
+In this section we briefly review the notions of quantum thermodynamic.
+In the quantum domain the definitions of heat and work have to be revisited.
+In order to accomplish this we can use the standard approach to distinguish the different kinds of energy exchanges of the quantum system.
+Let us suppose that the system state is given by the density operator $\rho$ and that its dynamics is governed by the Hamiltonian ${\cal H}$.
+Hence, the system mean energy is given by $U=\tr\left({\rho {\cal H}}\right)$ and the energy exchange of the systems is